Oguama77/MamaPEARL/README.md

 # MamaPEARL
 Late-onset preeclampsia prediction agent

 This project is a conversational AI system that predicts the risk of **late-onset preeclampsia** using clinical and laboratory data.
 It integrates a machine learning model with a natural language interface to make healthcare insights more accessible and proactive for expecting mothers.
+Find the web application ([here](https://preview--pearl-ai-whispers-form.lovable.app/chat))

 ---